Automatic Irrigation System using an Arduino Uno

 Soil Moisture Sensor

-The working of the soil moisture sensor is very easy to understand.
+The working of the Automatic irrigation system using soil moisture sensor is very easy to understand.
 It has 2 probes with exposed contacts that act like a variable resistor whose resistance varies according to the water content in the soil.
-This resistance is inversely proportional to the soil moisture which means that higher water in the soil means better conductivity and hence a lower resistance.
-While the lower water in the soil means poor conductivity and will result in higher resistance.
+This resistance is inversely proportional to the soil moisture, which means that higher water in the soil means better conductivity and hence a lower resistance.
+The lower water in the soil means poor conductivity and will result in higher resistance.
 The sensor produces an analog voltage output according to the resistance.

 The sensor comes with an electronic module that connects the probe to the Arduino.
-The module has an LM393 High Precision Comparator which converts the analog signal to a Digital Output which is fed to the microcontroller.
-We have covered an in-depth Arduino soil moisture sensor tutorial which covers the working of soil moisture sensor module and how to use it with the Arduino.
+The module has an LM393 High Precision Comparator, which converts the analog signal to a Digital Output that is fed to the microcontroller.
+We have covered an in-depth Arduino soil moisture sensor tutorial, which covers the working of the soil moisture sensor module and how to use it with the Arduino.
 You can check the tutorial if you want to learn more about the soil moisture sensor.

 Pump